LiDAR startup Luminar hires former Fitbit and Apple execs

 The company built its LiDAR from scratch, a lengthy process that resulted in a simpler design and better performance.
 Now the company is working on reducing the cost through its own smart engineering and good old-fashioned economies of scale.

 That’s where Zerella and Rosen come in.
-Russell has built out the tech, grown the company to about 400 employees over three locations, made a strategic acquisition of Black Forest Engineering, and landed partnerships with Toyota Research Institute and most recently Volvo.
-Luminar also has 136,000-square-foot manufacturing center in Orlando, Florida.
+Russell has built out the tech, grown the company to about 400 employees over three locations, made a strategic acquisition of Black Forest Engineering and landed partnerships with Toyota Research Institute and most recently Volvo.
+Luminar also has a 136,000-square-foot manufacturing center in Orlando, Florida.

 Zerella and Rosen aim to take Luminar further.